Choosing the right basis for interpretability: Psychophysical comparison between neuron-based and dictionary-based representations: Introduction

-This goal is shared with the study of biological vision, where there is extensive research over the last several decades focused on identifying the ``preferred stimulus'' of individual neurons in the visual cortex~\citep{hubel1959receptive, lettvin1959frog,tsunoda2001complex, wang1996optical,pasupathy2001shape, quiroga2005invariant}.
-This approach to visual neuroscience reflected the dominant theory at the time, known as the ``grandmother (cell)'' theory , which postulates that information in the visual system is stored \textbf{locally} -- at the level of single neurons -- and that the visual system contains specific neurons that respond to particular objects or people (including one's own grandmother).
-Early XAI advances inspired by neuroscience research similarly focused on understanding local representations~\citep{zhou2014object, bau2017network}.
-This led to the development of more sophisticated optimization methods to synthesize maximally activating images for individual neurons~\citep{erhan2009visualizing, zeiler2013visualizing, yosinski2015deepviz, olah2017feature, olah2020zoom, nguyen2016synthesizing, nguyen2016multifaceted, cammarata2020curve}.
+This goal is shared with the study of biological vision, where decades of work have sought the ``preferred stimulus'' of individual neurons in the visual cortex~\citep{hubel1959receptive, quiroga2005invariant}.
+Early neuroscience-inspired XAI similarly focused on neuron-level analyses~\citep{zhou2014object, bau2017network}, alongside methods that synthesize maximally activating images for individual units~\citep[e.g.,][]{erhan2009visualizing, zeiler2014visualizing, olah2017feature}.

-This parallelism between XAI and neuroscience extends beyond vision as recent work has found neurons in multi-modal systems that respond to very high-level concepts beyond simple image appearance, including hand-drawing and text~\citep{goh2021multimodal}.
-Interestingly, the authors identified a ``Halle Berry'' neuron in CLIP, reminiscent of the neuroscience finding reported two decades ago in the human brain~\citep{quiroga2005invariant}.